Gunnlöð: Attestations

-But Odin, in the form of a snake, manages to gain access to the chamber within the Hnitbjörg mountain where the mead is kept.
+But Odin, in the form of a snake, manages to gain access to the chamber within the mountain Hnitbjörg where the mead is kept.
 The god seduces the guardian Gunnlöð, and sleeps with her three nights.
 In return, Gunnlöð allows Odin to obtain three drinks of the mead, after which he immediately flies himself out of the cavern as an eagle.

 Bolverk [Odin] went to where Gunnlod was and lay with her for three nights and then she let him drink three draughts of the mead.
 In the first draught he drank everything out of Odrerir, and in the second out of Bodn, in the third out of Son, and then he had all the mead.
 Then he turned himself into the form of an eagle and flew as hard as he could.